safouaneelg/FusionVision/README.md

   --iou 0.9                                # Optional - Set the IoU threshold for non-maximum suppression (default: 0.9)
 ```

-To visualize both YOLO and SAM inferences simultaneously in two windows:
+To visualize both YOLO and SAM inferences simultaneously in two windows

 ```bash
 python yolosam_inference.py  \             # Run the Python script for object detection FastSAM